-In September 2021, this board approved to release and open a Request for Qualifications to solicit services from Professional Consultants and Trainers.
+In September 2021, this board approved to release and open an ongoing Request for Qualifications to solicit services from Professional Consultants and Trainers.
 The purpose of the open RFQ is to pre-qualify consultants to supply consulting or training services on an as-needed basis.
 In order to be determined pre-qualified and approved on a slate of eligible consultants or trainers, respondents must score an average of 70 out of 100.

-On May 1, 2023, the Imperial County Workforce Development Board received a proposal from David K. Shinder of Idea/Max Solutions in response to the open Request for Qualifications (RFQ) of Professional Consulting/Training Services that was released by this Board in September 2021.
+On May 1, 2023, the Imperial County Workforce Development Board received a proposal from David K. Shinder of Idea/Max Solutions in response to the RFQ.
 In Mr. Shinder's proposal, he addressed the different services he has available in the areas of: Strategic Planning for Workforce Development, Strategic Planning for Sector Initiatives, and Resource Development Capacity Building and Technical Assistance.

-Therefore ICWDB staff consulted with ICWDB Chair to create an RFQ Evaluation Committee to review and score said proposal.
-The committee, consisting of 3 members, met via Zoom on May 16, 2023, and after review the proposal met an average passing grade of 85.
+ICWDB staff consulted with ICWDB Chair to create an RFQ Evaluation Committee to review and score said proposal.
+The committee, consisting of 3 members, met via Zoom on May 16, 2023, and after review, the proposal met an average passing grade of 85.
 The proposal was evaluated on five (5) criteria:

 - 1. Qualifications and Experience;

 - 2. Ability to provide needed services;

 - 3. Demonstrated knowledge;

-- 4. Cost Effectiveness; and
+- 4. Cost Effectiveness: and

 - 5. Other Factors deemed to be in the best interest of the ICWDB.

-As a result of the proposal receiving a passing grade of 85 since the proposal demonstrated the consultant's qualifications, abilities, and experience to provide the services that are being solicited for at a cost effective rate of \$120 hour, it was recommended to add David Shinder to the ICWDB slate of eligible consultants/trainers.
+As a result of the proposal receiving a passing grade since the proposal demonstrated the consultant's qualifications, abilities, and experience to provide the solicited services at a cost effective rate of \$120 hour, it was recommended to add David Shinder to the ICWDB slate of eligible consultants/trainers.

-FISCAL IMPACT: None.
+None.

-SUBJECT: Discussion/Action to approve Agreement with David K. Shinder for On Call, As needed Professional Workforce Development Services with David K. Shinder in an amount not to exceed \$50,000 for PY2023-2024.
+SUBJECT: Discussion/Action to approve Agreement with David K.

+Shinder for On Call, As needed Professional Workforce Development Services with David K. Shinder in an amount not to exceed \$50,000 for PY2023-2024.